 It has come to the attention of Soldiers Delight Conservation, Inc, (SDCI), the Friends Group for Soldiers Delight Natural Environment Area, that Patapsco Valley State Park authorities (who oversee Soldiers Delight) are closing our beloved Visitor Center until August 2020.

 The good news is that the Soldiers Delight Visitor Center is finally getting a brand new, long overdue and desperately needed heating, ventilation and air-conditioning system.
 For the past several years, our current HVAC system has not functioned properly, leaving staff, volunteers, visitors and our beloved animal ambassadors sweltering during the summer months and freezing during the winter, necessitating the use of portable fans and space heaters, respectively, at a great cost in electricity.

-While the aviary is not open to the public, fans of Soldiers Delight and the Scales & Tales program should take heart in the knowledge that these months out of public view will allow more time for our naturalists to acclimate our animal ambassadors with humans, so that when nature programming resumes in the spring, our Scales & Tales avians, reptiles and herps will be even better suited to interacting with visitors during nature programming.
+While the aviary is not open to the public, fans of Soldiers Delight and the Scales & Tales program can take heart in the knowledge that these months out of public view will allow more time for our naturalists to train our animal ambassadors to interact well with humans, so that when nature programming resumes, our Scales & Tales avians, reptiles and herps will be even better able to deal with the public during nature programming.

 While the HVAC installation will likely take several weeks, what distresses your SDCI board of directors is that PVSP does not intend to reopen the visitor center until next August.
 We have been told that this is due to budget constraints from the Maryland Department of Natural Resources, but ten months seems like an excessively long time to deprive the public of such a unique and wonderful resource.